institutedata/capstone-NiKi0706/Documents/README/READMEFitnessBlogApp.md

 ## Description

 This application is designed to help users to read articles and personal experiences, and access workout routines.
-Users can sign in, comment on blogs, and access a variety of workouts mainly designed for female audience.
+Users can sign in, create posts, comment on blogs, and access a variety of workouts mainly designed for female audience.

 ## Features